 If any of these describe you, Google Voice might be exactly what you need.
 No reason to upgrade yet.

-But when call volume increases, when you're missing leads, when after-hours calls matter - that's when Google Voice stops being a solution and starts being a limitation.
+But when call volume increases, when you're missing leads, when after-hours calls matter - that's when it's time to upgrade from Google Voice before the limitation costs you real money.

 5 Signs You've Outgrown Google Voice